Foreign direct investment in India: Pharmaceuticals

 Indian pharmaceutical market is 3rd largest in terms of volume and 13th largest in terms of value.
 Indian pharma industry is expected to grow at 20% compound annual growth rate from 2015 to 2020.
 74% FDI is permitted in this sector.

 Service

 FDI in service sector was increased to 46% in 2014–15.
-It is US $1.88 billion in 2017.
+It is US$1.88 billion in 2017.
 Service sector includes banking, insurance, outsourcing, research & development, courier and technology testing.
 FDI limit in insurance sector was raised from 26% to 49% in 2014.
 FDI limit in Insurance has been further increased to 74% in 2021.

 Railways

-100% FDI is allowed under automatic route in most of areas of railway, other than the operations, like High speed train, railway electrification, passenger terminal, mass rapid transport systems etc. Mumbai-Ahemdabad high speed corridor project is single largest railway project in India, other being CSTM-Panvel suburban corridor.
+100% FDI is allowed under automatic route in most of areas of railway, other than the operations, like High speed train, railway electrification, passenger terminal, mass rapid transport systems etc. Mumbai-Ahemdabad high speed corridor project is single largest railway project in India, other being port rail network, electrification of Indian railways.
 Foreign investment more than ₹900 billion is expected in these projects so far.